 The Benefits of an Annual Exam

 Aging doesn’t have to mean that you have to stop being independent or completely change your lifestyle.
-By being proactive about your health and knowing some of the dangers of aging, you can continue to enjoy an active lifestyle.
+Getting an annual PT exam is a great way to be proactive about your health so you can continue to enjoy an active lifestyle.
 Hillcrest Physical Therapy’s goal is to ensure that you age well and stay independent as long as possible.

 As you age, falling becomes one of the highest risks for hospitalization.
 According to the National Council for Aging Care, one in four Americans over the age of 65 falls each year, with one in 10 falls resulting in serious injuries.
 Bad falls can lead to hospitalization, which often has a negative impact on the health of aging adults.
 According to CNN.com, many aging adults leave the hospital less independent than when they arrived.